EugeneKorshenko/subkit-microservice/docs/eventdriven_style.md

 ```

 ###Projection API
 You can filter, map and reduce messages over the selected message streams to build a continuous resulting state by using the Projection API.

 1. Use `fromStreams(topics)` to filter messages by channel, store or projection name.
-2. Use the message key identifier to filter and dispatch a message from the selected stream to a corresponding map/reduce (select/aggregate) function.
+2. Use the message key (message identifier) to filter (pattern match over message key) and dispatch a message from the selected stream to a corresponding map/reduce (select/aggregate) function.
 3. Use `$init` to build an initial state.
 4. Use `$completed` to transform the resulting state.

 ```
 {